donnuven/InstagramExplorerBot/README.md

   The person being searched up can be changed.
 If there are any suggestions, feel free to add that in.

-The project as a whole is a form of designing an automation bot that is meant to browse through instagram, imitate scrolling actions, be able to select an image, go through a set of images, and search up a person and repeat the same cycle again (which is to scroll and browse) before returning to the home page.

 Feel free to add more features and/or tweaks to some of the functions to fit what the bot can do for you.

 Happy coding!